gabrieladutra/repository/gitBC.md

 -To show the commit timeline
 `git log`

+-To get changes in remote repository
+`git pull`

 -To create a new branch
 `git branch branchName`
 **Does not work with empty repository**